pyrotechnics-io/alertdmp/README.md

-# New Relic Alert Configuration Dumper
+# New Relic Alert Analyser

 ## Overview

-This Python script, `Alert Configuration Dumper`, is designed to interact with the New Relic API to fetch and dump alert configurations.
-It retrieves alert policy data and policy conditions associated with an account on New Relic, and then outputs this data either in JSON format or as a CSV file.
+The script is crafted to interface with the New Relic API, enabling it to gather and export alert configuration details.
+It accomplishes this by pulling data related to alert policies and their conditions from a specified New Relic account.
+Once retrieved, the script can output this information in either JSON or CSV format.
+Its primary function is to analyze these files to identify and flag any redundancy or duplicates among the alert conditions for additional scrutiny.

 ## Features